FLAGlab/flaglab.github.io/_researchareas/pil-research.md

 ### Interconnected Environments

 We are currently developing new programming models for distributed systems tailored to manage uncertainty from the environment.

+Along side with the developing of programming languages we are developping new software verification mechanims to assure properties about the system execution.
+The main work in this area is called Avva a set of modules to verify the behavior of actor-based distributed systems build on top of Athena.

 #### Get into the code